TI-Tokyo/kv_index_tictactree/README.md

 To have rebar3 execute the full set of tests, run:

-`rebar3 as test do xref, dialyzer, cover --reset, eunit --cover, ct --cover, cover --verbose`
+`rebar3 as test do fmt --check, xref, dialyzer, cover --reset, eunit --cover, ct --cover, cover --verbose`

 For those with a Quickcheck license, property-based tests can also be run using:

 `rebar3 as eqc do eunit --module=aae_eqc`

+The library should pass all checks using [WhatsApp Eqwalizer](https://github.com/WhatsApp/eqwalizer):

+`elp eqwalize-all`

 ### Riak KV